loot/libloot/docs/api/sorting.rst

    have no edges added.
 4. Add edges coming from all the plugin's load after files that are installed plugins.

+Group-derived interdependencies are then evaluated.
+Each plugin's group-derived plugins are iterated over and individually checked to see if adding an edge from the group-derived plugin to the plugin would cause a cycle, and if not the edge is recorded.
+Once all potential edges have been checked, the recorded edges are added to the graph.

 At this point, all explicit interdependencies have been graphed.
 Plugin priority metadata values must now be propagated down the dependency trees to ensure that